Jettngin/Jettngin.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: I reject your reality and substitute my own-Adam Savage

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
+#    <p>555 your office number</p>
-    <p>123 your address street</p>
+#    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Howdy!
+My name is Jarrett Sech and I am a recent Mechanical Engineering graduate from Texas A&M University with a passion for fabrication and design.
+My love for learning has helped me to develop a diverse and unique skill set, including proficiency in CAD software, knowledge of manufacturing and machining processes, and even 3D animation experience.

+My goal is to combine my artistic and fabrication skills with my engineering education to become a valuable member of a design and fabrication team.
+With my diverse skill set I can provide unique perspectives on complex, multi-disciplinary problems to help find clever solutions.

+I have a deep love for creating.
+I enjoy the buzz of machinery, balancing intricate detail with practical estimation, and the thrill of holding the result of your hard work.
+As a "Maker" at heart, inspired by creators like Adam Savage and Simone Giertz, I’m eager to channel my passion for building into a fulfilling career.

+I’m excited to connect with like-minded professionals and explore opportunities in custom manufacturing, creative fabrication, and design for cinema.